-PRESS FOR PREVIOUS PRODUCTIONS:
+PRESS FOR PREVIOUS PLAYS:

 “Gritty, nuanced, and compelling... striking depth and insight... a raw beauty...
 Shore's script calls to mind such existentialist classics as Waiting for Godot and No Exit." - Emily Cordes, Theatre Is Easy